BoscoZhangers/PocketRPG/README.md

 Inspired by my interest in Pokémon, I took to building my own, small-scaled simulated version of the classical, fan-favourite Pokémon role-playing game — where the player can traverse a world, gain experience, encounter Pokémon, and face foes deployed by none other than **Team Rocket**.

-The following RPG game serves only for educational purposes and as a demonstration of the power of modern technologies.
+Pocket RPG was designed for educational purposes and is being showcased as a product of my learning journey and the possibilities of elementary programming concepts and tools, sprinkled with a bit of creativity and passion!

 Most of the Pokémon-replicated graphical elements were hand-made using **Pixilart**.